Create and manage target group

 -

-In the detail screen, select the Target tab.
+In the detailed view, click the Target tab.

 -

-Click the Health check IP per subnet to view the list of health check IPs.
+Click Health check IP by subnet at the top of the tab to view the list of health check IPs.

 Allow communication with health check IP